MFA-Track Student Handbook

 Apologia

 At the end of the sixth and final semester, students on the MFA degree track will defend their Apologia (a cumulative portfolio and narrative of their time in the AA program) to the AA Graduation Committee at the Arts Administration Annual Conference in Cedar City.
 The Apologia allows the committee to assess the progress, experiences, and growth of the student during the course of the degree program.
 This cumulative portfolio with accompanying narrative will serve as the discussion platform of the Degree Defense Interview.
 Throughout the two years, class time is set aside to work on the Apologia during the Professional Development & Projects course (AA6850).
-The Apologia should reflect and synthesize the Learning Outcomes of the course and program, and contain (1) the Degree Defense Narrative, (2) Course & Project Work, (3) a Resume, and (4) a Leadership Philosophy.
+The Apologia should reflect and synthesize the Learning Outcomes of the course and program, and contain (1) the Degree Defense Narrative, (2) Course & Project Work, (3) an updated Resume, and (4) the Leadership Philosophy of the student.

 The Degree Defense Narrative should guide the reader chronologically through the student's growth and understanding of both theoretical and practical information gained over the course of the two year program.
 It should also define special projects, detailing how each project was implemented and connected with theoretical material covered in class.
 This section is designed to illustrate work done in the context of theories studied.